tttmaximttt/koa-core-server/README.md

   constructor() {
     super();
-    this.name = 'Hello router';  // optional if not define will be used file name" this.rootPath = null; // optional by default will be using first part of the file name this.helloController = this.injector.get('helloCustomName');
+    this.name = 'Hello router';  // optional if not define will be used file name" this.rootPath = null; // optional by default will be using first part of the file name `hello.router -> /hello` this.helloController = this.injector.get('helloCustomName'); // get controller from injector controller name defining in controller class via
+    //  `this.name` or if not define use controller file name with postfix in camel case notation `user.controller -> userController`
   }

   load() {
-    this.get('/', this.helloController.getHello.bind(this.helloController)); // TODO fix binding
+    this.get('/', this.helloController.getHello.bind(this.helloController)); // define you routers here
-    this.get('/by', this.helloController.sayBy.bind(this.helloController)); // TODO fix binding
+    this.get('/by', this.helloController.sayBy.bind(this.helloController)); // define you routers here
-    return this;
-  }
+    return this; // return this is required in `this` lives you routers }
 };
 ```